mlzarathustra/ondes/TO-DO.md

  - Multi-channel (e.g. Stereo) components
    The input and output would be an int array or a `long` for just two channels.

+ ---
+ - sweep 4-pole IIR filter by linear extrapolation between data points.
+   Better - find a formula like we have for BiQuad

 ----------------